Subin-Vidhu/2024/Deep Learning with PyTorch for Medical Image Analysis/Machine Learning Concepts Overview/Readme.md

                 - Deploy the model

                     ![alt text](image.png)

+            - Is it fair to test the model just on the test set?
+                - No, it is not fair to test the model just on the test set.
+The model may overfit the test set, which means that it may perform well on the test set but poorly on new, unseen data.
+To avoid overfitting, it is important to split the data into three sets: training, validation, and testing.
+The model is trained on the training set, tuned on the validation set, and tested on the test set.
         - Unsupervised Learning
             - Unsupervised learning is a type of machine learning that looks for previously undetected patterns in a data set with no pre-existing labels.
 The system is not told the “right answer.”
 The algorithm must figure out what is being shown.
             - Examples of unsupervised learning include: